Active fractal networks with stochastic force monopoles and force dipoles: Application to subdiffusion of chromosomal loci: Numerical simulations and results

-{\it Long-time rotational motion.} However, at longer times, a ballistic-like rise in MSD for higher $f_0$ is observed in Fig.~\ref{fig_dipole_gen_9}, followed by {\it oscillations} that can be picked for smaller gaskets, see Fig.~\ref{fig_dipole_multi}(a) for S$_4$.
-In the movies SM-$1$ to SM-$3$ showing trajectories of few gasket generations, we can observe a {\it persistent rotational motion} of the objects, either clockwise or anti-clockwise, that may explain the MSD oscillatory behavior.
+In Fig.~\ref{fig_dipole_gen_9}, at longer times, a ballistic-like rise in MSD for higher $f_0^2\tau$ is observed, which requires further analysis.
+However, at longer times, a ballistic-like rise in MSD for higher $f_0$ is observed in Fig.~\ref{fig_dipole_gen_9}, followed by {\it oscillations} that can be picked for smaller gaskets, see Fig.~\ref{fig_dipole_multi}(a) for S$_4$.
+In the movies (snapshots displayed in Fig.~\ref{sm1}-\ref{sm3} in Appendix, Multimedia available online) showing trajectories of a few gasket generations, we can observe a {\it persistent rotational motion} of the network, either clockwise or anti-clockwise, that may explain the MSD oscillatory behavior.
 To confirm this, we define a mean square angular displacement (MSAD) associated with the pure rotational motion of an arbitrary bead $i$, located at mean square distance $\langle R^2\rangle$ from the CM, $\langle R^2\rangle\langle(\hat{n}(t)-\hat{n}(0))^2 \rangle$, where $\hat{n}(t)$ is the unit vector of $\vec{R}$.
 In Fig.~\ref{fig_dipole_multi}(a), we plot the MSAD together with the complete MSD; the inset (linear scale) emphasizes the motion at long times.
 The overlap of the two oscillatory curves is almost perfect.
-Importantly, even though force dipoles cannot generate a net torque, they can induce a mean rotational velocity (see discussion in \cref{append_sec_dipole}).
+Importantly, even though force dipoles cannot generate a net torque, they can induce a mean rotational velocity (see discussion in Appendix \ref{append_sec_dipole}).

 To investigate the ``persistent" rotational motion of the entire network, we compute the angular velocity $\vec{\Omega}_i$ of individual beads and subsequently determine the mean angular velocity (averaged over beads) $\overline{\vec{\Omega}}$ (Eq.~(\ref{mean_ang_vel})).
 The color map (Fig.~\ref{fig_ave_ang_vel}(b)) displays the temporal fluctuation of angular velocity $\vec{\Omega}_i$ for individual beads.
 Similarly, fluctuation of $\overline{\vec{\Omega}}$ over time is shown in Fig.~\ref{fig_ave_ang_vel}(c).
 However, the time average of mean angular velocity, $\langle\overline{\vec{\Omega}}\rangle_{T_W}$ for different time averaging windows, $T_W$ (see Fig.~\ref{fig_ave_ang_vel}(d)) is found to be non-vanishing and converges to a constant value for long values of $T_W$ which depends on the (quenched) realization of the dipolar forces.
 Given the local fluctuation in $\overline{\vec{\Omega}}$, the non-zero value of $\langle\overline{\vec{\Omega}}\rangle_{T_W}$ results in a ``crawling" (non-coherent) rotation of whole object which appears as persistent rotational motion at long time windows.